-Jesus said to them.
-"I am the bread of life; he who comes to me will not be hungry, and he who believes in me will never be thirsty."
-(John 6:35 ULB)
+Jesus said to them, "I am the bread of life; he who comes to me will not be hungry, and he who believes in me will never be thirsty."
+(John 6:35 ULT)

 In this metaphor, Jesus called himself the bread of life.
-The topic is "I," and the image is "bread."
-Bread is a food that people ate all the time.
-The point of comparison between bread and Jesus is that people needed break every day for nourishment.
-In a similar way, people need Jesus every day in order to live spiritually.
+The Topic is "I" (meaning Jesus himself) and the Image is "bread."
+Bread was the primary food that people ate in that place and time.
+The similarity between bread and Jesus is that people need both to live.
+Just as people need to eat food in order to have physical life, people need to trust in Jesus in order to have eternal life.
+The Idea of the metaphor is "life."
+In this case, Jesus stated the central Idea of the metaphor, but often the Idea is only implied.